fluffysnaff/hackmatch/README.md

 ### [Download the Latest Release](https://github.com/fluffysnaff/hackmatch/releases/latest)

-Download and extract the latest release, close Redmatch 2, then run:
+Download and extract the latest release, then run:

 ```bat
 install.bat
 ```

-> **Quick tip:** After installing Hackmatch, start Redmatch 2 and press `Insert` to open/close the menu.
+> After installing Hackmatch, start Redmatch 2 and press `Insert` to open/close the menu.

 See the [installation guide](docs/installation.md) for custom game paths, manual installation, what the script does, and solutions to common errors.